 The best physician business loan depends on your goals.
 Your medical practice loan, including the amount you borrow and your repayment terms, should serve a specific purpose that aligns with your business goals, such as purchasing new equipment, investing in real estate, or boosting your marketing campaign.

-For short-term funding, merchant cash advances or online invoice factoring can provide a quick infusion of working capital that can help you bridge the gap between insurance payments, invest in marketing your medical practice, or kickstart your growth.
+For short-term funding, non-loan financing such as merchant cash advances or online invoice factoring can provide a quick infusion of working capital that can help you bridge the gap between insurance payments, invest in marketing your medical practice, or kickstart your growth.

 For long-term funding, SBA 7(a) loans offer the best rates and terms, but they are the most difficult to acquire.
 Bank loans are a good alternative, especially if you work with a lender who offers financing options designed specifically for doctors.
 If neither of these options are available to you, alternative lenders also offer long-term funding like small business loans or collateral business loans.